- Purchase the complete Expat Arrivals Frankfurt Guide (PDF)

 Such a high-profile work environment means expats should prepare for a competitive, professional and fast-paced experience.
-Most expatriates work in the financial, banking and business industries, and most often for international employers that are building their presence in Germany.
-It is important to note that many of the expats in Frankfurt are relocated by companies they have worked for previously or are headhunted, so it is important to be well qualified when applying for positions in the city.
+Most expats work in the financial, banking and business industries, and most often for international employers that are building their presence in Germany.
+It is important to note that many of the expats in Frankfurt are relocated by companies they have worked for previously, or are headhunted, so it is important to be well qualified when applying for positions in the city.

 Expats trying to find work in Frankfurt can start by using online sources for some useful insights into the types of jobs available in the city.
 Those looking for work in niche industries will benefit from networking and making contacts with those already in their field in Frankfurt.

 Speaking German is not a prerequisite for many jobs in Frankfurt, but some knowledge of the local language will certainly be beneficial to new arrivals hoping to pursue a successful career in the city, both to better business interaction and to smooth out social dealings.
 Ideally, German lessons should be taken before arrival in Frankfurt.

 Expats from non-EU countries and some newer EU-member states are required to have a work visa to commence employment in Frankfurt.
 This can be applied for at the German consulate in an expat's home country.
 EU nationals have the considerable advantage of not requiring a work permit in Frankfurt.

 The work culture in Germany's commercial hub is somewhat conservative.
 Expats will need to understand and incorporate elements of German business culture into their practices if they wish to be successful and make a good impression in the local workplace.

 Business culture in Germany is generally formal, while efficiency in the workplace is paramount.
 Time is money, so being punctual is important.
 Once the meeting begins, Germans get straight down to business and there's little room for small talk.